AOLTI round table

 Generally, interpreter certification is not standardized in the United States.
 Because of this, we carefully screen each interpreter with whom we work to ensure they have the qualifications and skills necessary to be a professional interpreter.

 However, there are two ways for an interpreter to become certified in the state of Washington.
 The Department of Social & Health Services (DSHS) provides a certification program for an interpreter who wishes to become DSHS Certified as a medical or community interpreter.
 Also, an interpreter can become Court Certified through the Washington State Administrator for the Courts.
-There are ten languages that are currently court certifiable (Arabic, Cambodian, Cantonese, Korean, Lao, Mandarin, Russian, Somali, Spanish and Vietnamese).
+There following languages are court certifiable: Arabic, Bosnian/Croatian/Serbian, Cambodian (Khmer), Cantonese, French, Korean, Laotian, Mandarin, Marshallese, Punjabi, Russian, Somali, Spanish, Tagalog and Vietnamese (certification exams may currently not be available for some of these languages).

-3. What is the difference between consecutive and simultaneous interpreting?
+3. What is the difference between consecutive and simultaneous interpretation?

 4. Why should I use Academy of Languages to find an interpreter?